rfsms/RFSS/README.md

 * ~~Additionally, more functionality will be incorporated to include autonomous scheduling so a static start/stop time does not need to be defined.~~
 * ~~Future code may include usage if an Ettus x310 SDR relacing the FSV Spectrum Analyer.~~ Will be done as a seperate repo
 * ~~Add database connection info for logging and additional future capabilities.~~
+* ~~Add functionality to allow for either R&S FSV or Keysight PXA~~ Added but needs to be re-factored for a single RFSS_Autonomous script to allow either instrument with no change.
+*
 * Add additional scan data from SAT controller, like AZ/EL/voltage, etc.

 ## Notes: